libscie/business-plan/README.md

 As our vision is quite broad, but our resources are limited, we will need to take a step-by-step approach to development.
 We will need to define our minimum viable product that will provide value, but more importantly, a big learning opportunity.
 We will need to set milestones to provide clear direction and focus.

 To ensure continuity of the project, we need to secure our funding and make sure our organisation isn't too reliant on specific individual workers.
+Along the way, we will need to verify whether our revenue models are working and will provide sufficient income to continue our work.